Skoomar/react-andrew-mead/notes.md

 ### Snapshot Testing on React Components
-- How do we test what's being rendered in our React components
+- How do we test what's being rendered in our React components?
+- we could make loads of assertions for each different state this component may find itself in but that's really inefficient
+- We use *Snapshot Testing*
+  - capture how the component is rendered in it's current state e.g. in a JS object
+  - then for a given event we can see what changes and compare to the snapshot
+    - if the change is what we expect then test passes
+    - if it's not what we expect then test fails

 - We can use a library called React Test Renderer
   - `npm i react-test-renderer`
     - might have a conflict with react-dates so just --force it